cambridge-mlg/mlg-website/content/members/_index.md

 ### Weiyang Liu

 I joined the group in October 2020 as a fellow of the Cambridge-Tübingen program.
 I am supervised by [Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/) and [Bernhard Schölkopf](https://www.is.mpg.de/~bs).
 I am advised by [Richard Turner](http://cbl.eng.cam.ac.uk/Public/Turner/Turner).
 I am also a student fellow of Leverhulme Centre for the Future of Intelligence.
 Previously, I graduated from Georgia Institute of Technology.
 I am generally interested in representation learning and causality.
 For more of my research, please visit my [website](https://wyliu.com/).

+{{< figure src="/images/ross_clarke.png" class="profile-image">}}

+### Ross Clarke

+Since joining the group as a PhD student in 2018, my research has explored the automation and democratisation of machine learning, including aspects of hyperparameter optimisation and architecture search, with additional interests in the ethics and societal implications of our field.
+I'm supervised by [Dr José Miguel Hernández-Lobato](https://jmhl.org/) under funding from EPSRC.
+Previously, I received the BA and MEng degrees in Engineering from the University of Cambridge, specialising in Information and Computer Engineering, with a year's study of topics in Software Engineering and Aeronautics at the Massachusetts Institute of Technology.